 Jefferson's Public Safety will notify the campus community upon the confirmation of a significant emergency or dangerous situation through the JeffAlert notification system.
 The Department of Public Safety is responsible for confirming a significant emergency or dangerous situation exists.
 Confirmation will be obtained through direct interaction with Jefferson security personnel, or through consultation with local police, Pennsylvania State Police, New Jersey State Police or Federal Agencies.
-The University evaluates the type of emergency, the section of campus affected, and its consultation with emergency responders to determine what campuses should be notified.
+The University evaluates the type of emergency, the section of campus affected, and its consultation with emergency responders to determine what segments of the campus should be notified.

 The Department of Public Safety collaborates as necessary with appropriate University and law enforcement authorities to develop the content of the message.
 The Department of Public Safety will initiate a text message, email, phone call or posters with the assistance of the Emergency Management Team, time permitting.
-In the event of an immediate threat to the health or safety of students and employees occurring on campus followup information will be provided through the use of email, text message, signs, posters, or web postings.
+In the event of an immediate threat to the health or safety of students and employees occurring on campus follow- up information may be provided through the use of email, text message, signs, posters, web postings, the distribution of campus safety alerts or JeffAlert.
 This action will take place without delay and take into account the safety of the community.
 Additional JeffAlerts may be initiated to provide follow-up information regarding the situation.